katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 </details>
 &nbsp;

-- To compare the content between two PDF files, use the following keywords:
+- To compare the content between two PDF files, use any of the following keywords:

-<details><summary> The <code>compareFromPage</code> keyword </summary>
+<details><summary><code>compareFromPage</code></summary>

 ### Description

 This keyword compares a particular page of two given PDF documents.
-The value returns true if the pages match, false if otherwise.
+The value returns true if the pages match, false if they don't.
 ### Parameters
 <table width="854">
 <tbody>